amrit110/safe_problem/README.md

 But this would result in `O(N * M)` time complexity in the worst case, where `N` and `M` are the number of horizontal and vertical line segments.
 This quadratic complexity is pretty bad.

 * But we can do better, if we use a sweep-line approach.
-The idea is that we treat we scan horizontally from left to right and record events.
+The idea is that we scan horizontally from left to right and record events.
 The possible events are:

   * horizontal line segment start
   * horizontal line segment end
   * vertical line segment

-* Whenever a horizontal line segment start is reached, we use a marker and add the row coordinate to a binary search tree.
-When we reach a horizontal line segment end we remove that from the tree.
+* Whenever a horizontal line segment start is reached, we use a marker and add the row coordinate as a node to a binary search tree.
+When we reach a horizontal line segment end we remove that node from the tree.
 If we encounter a vertical segment, we do 1-D range search in the binary tree for the row coordinate that intersects with potential active horizontal segments.